-All other types of life insurance are permanent, but there are several varieties.
-They all include a savings element that builds cash value, in addition to the death benefit.
+All other types of life insurance are permanent, but there are several varieties They all include a savings element that builds cash value, in addition to the death benefit.
 Once that cash value accumulates, it is accessible to the policyholder tax-free.
+The following are some of the common types of permanent life insurance.